cse605/project2/README.md

 Writing a micro-benchmark to test a particular idiom is very difficult.
 Most of the times, one writes a benchmark to measure some aspect of a system but ends up measuring either nothing or something else.
 The JVM is highly unpredictable and it is very important to understand some important facets about the runtime before writing a single line of benchmarking code.
 Micro benchmarking is also very different than profiling!
 When profiling, one works with an entire application, either in production or in an environment which resembles production as much as possible.

-As we went ahead to write a "good" micro-benchmarking solution for our use case, we stumbled upon some very interesting  which in turn led us to some  when writing a micro-benchmark to measure a particular idiom.
+We wanted a "good" micro-benchmarking solution for our use case.
+After extensive study on previous research material from various authors, we aggregated and validated some of the most important factors which influence a good measurement study.

 ##### 1. Dead Code Elimination

 "Dead code" is part of source code that compiler infers that its result is not used and does not affect output of program.
 Optimizing compilers are adept at spotting dead code.
 Normally, benchmark programs often don't produce any output, which means some, or all, of the code can be optimized away without one realizing it, at which point one is measuring less execution than actually there is.

-Consider the following code <sup>[1]</sup>, where `doSomeStuff()` runs nested `for` loops to calculate the sum of the iterations.
+Consider Listing 1<sup>[2]</sup>, where `doSomeStuff()` runs nested `for` loops to calculate the sum of the iterations.
 The `doSomeStuff()` method is supposed to give the threads something to do, so we can infer something about the scheduling overhead of multiple threads from the run time of `StupidThreadBenchmark`.
 However, the compiler can determine that all the code in `doSomeStuff` is dead, and optimize it all away because `uselessSum` is never used.
 Once the code inside the loop goes away, the loops can go away, too, leaving `doSomeStuff()` entirely empty !

 ````